-As iTunes originally was developed for the Mac, I seem to have less issues with it from an accessibility point of view that I do when using iTunes on Windows.
-Consequently when there is an update to iTunes, I don’t get as nervous that something may have broken from the screen reader point of view.
+As iTunes and now Music originally was developed for the Mac, I seem to have less issues with it from an accessibility point of view that I do when using iTunes on Windows.
+Consequently when there is an update to Music, I don’t get as nervous that something may have broken from the screen reader point of view.

-Speaking of iTunes and music, I have a number of Airplay speakers including number of Apple TVs around the house, depending on what I am doing and where I am, I just pipe the music to the appropriate speaker or Apple TV.
+Speaking of Music, I have a number of Airplay speakers including a number of Apple TVs and HomePods around the house, depending on what I am doing and where I am, I just pipe the music to the appropriate speaker or Apple TV.

-I certainly enjoy listening to Audio Described movies from the iTunes Store since Apple is making a considerable effort in making these available.
+I certainly enjoy listening to Audio Described movies from the iTunes Store now TV app Store since Apple is making a considerable effort in making these available.